DIF Statistical Inference without Knowing Anchoring Items: Proposed Method

 \section{Proposed Method}

-In what follows, we propose a new method for DIF analysis that does not require prior knowledge about anchor items.
-As will be shown in the rest, the proposed method can not only accurately detect the DIF items, but also provide valid statistical inference for testing the hypotheses of $\gamma_j = 0$.
+\yc{In what follows, we address the model identifiability problem raised above and then propose a new method for DIF analysis that does not require prior knowledge about anchor items.
+As will be shown in the rest, the proposed method can not only accurately detect the DIF items, but also provide valid statistical inference for testing the hypotheses of $\gamma_j = 0$, for any $j = 1, ..., J$.}